 Missing Maine cat found 1,500 miles away in Florida 7 years later

-CHESTERVILLE, Maine (WABI) - A lost pet will be reunited with it’s owner on Wednesday.
+CHESTERVILLE, Maine (WABI/Gray News) - A lost pet will be reunited with its owner on Wednesday.

-That may be oversimplifying things a bit because this cat, whose owner lives in Chesterville, went missing seven years ago.
+That may be oversimplifying things a bit because this cat, whose owner lives in Chesterville, went missing seven years ago and turned up last week in Florida, WABI reported.

 “I had a voicemail from a shelter in Florida that said they found my cat.
 And I was like, that’s weird.
-And I was gonna call them and say, ‘oh, you have the wrong number.’
-But they called and said, ‘we found your cat,’ and I’m like, ‘well, I live in Maine and I’m not missing a cat.’
-They’re like, ‘well, the microchip came back to you,’” said Denise Cilley, Ashes owner.
+And I was going call them and say, ‘Oh, you have the wrong number.’
+But they called and said, ‘We found your cat,’ and I’m like, ‘Well, I live in Maine and I’m not missing a cat.’
+They’re like, ‘Well, the microchip came back to you,’” said Denise Cilley, the cat’s owner.

 Ashes went missing in August of 2015 during Cilley’s daughter’s 10th birthday.